-This is a course designed for seniors whose intention is to improve their math skills and their understanding of concepts in order to place into credited college math courses.
+This is a course designed for seniors whose intention is to improve their math skills and their understanding of concepts to be placed into credited college math courses.
 The primary emphasis of the course is to strengthen and extend algebraic, geometric, and probability topics.
 This course will also include the study of trigonometric concepts and their applications (right triangle trigonometry, equations, graphs, etc.).
-Many of the concepts taught will be bridged with real world applications.
-It is mandatory that all students have a scientific calculator.
+Many of the concepts taught will be bridged with real-world applications.
+All students must have a scientific calculator.